manasparanjape/Disease-detector/README.md

-This repository is designed to detect Pneumonia from xrays of patients.
+This repository is designed to detect various diseases in patients from specific images.